 Remember that in order to buy R22, you have to be an EPA-certified technician.
 So, the typical homeowner can’t purchase a cylinder themselves.
 Also, there are some firm regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
 This fee is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 The cost of R22 is considerably increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
-This is why when our technicians come out to inspect your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.
+This is why when our technicians come out to inspect your unit we check to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

 If you have an air conditioning system that was built before 2010, your AC will likely have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
 You can see the type of refrigerant your system runs on by looking at the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
 If you don’t find it, you can check your user’s manual.
 If that doesn’t work either, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.